pradeepviswa/notes/6 DevOps on AWS/02-CodePipeline.md

     -  developer1 code and developer2 codes, both will build at the same time.
     -  multiple runs at the same time.

+# serivce role:
+new role: this will create a new role in IAM

+# add source storage
+- for docker image select amazon ECR
+- select github in current case
+- select github